trivago/gollum/docs/producers/pcaphttp.rst

   FuseTimeoutSec defines the interval in seconds used to check if the fuse can be recovered.
   Note that automatic fuse recovery logic depends on each producer's implementation.
   By default this setting is set to 10.

-**This**
-  This plugin utilizes libpcap to listen for network traffic and reassamble http requests from it.
-  As it uses a CGO based library it will break cross platform builds (i.e. you will have to compile it on the correct platform).

 **Interface**
   Interface defines the network interface to listen on.